 In atopic dermatitis clinical trials, treatment with dupilumab was associated with decreases from baseline in concentrations of type 2 immunity biomarkers, such as thymus and activation-regulated chemokine (TARC/CCL17), total serum IgE and allergen-specific IgE in serum.
-A reduction of lactate dehydrogenase (LDH), a biomarker associated with AD disease activity and severity, was observed with dupilumab treatment.
+A reduction of lactate dehydrogenase (LDH), a biomarker associated with AD disease activity and severity, was observed with dupilumab treatment in adults and adolescents with atopic dermatitis.

-In asthma clinical trials, dupilumab treatment markedly decreased FeNO and circulating concentrations of eotaxin-3, total IgE, allergen specific IgE, TARC, and periostin in asthma subjects relative to placebo.
+In adult and adolescent patients with asthma, dupilumab treatment relative to placebo markedly decreased FeNO and circulating concentrations of eotaxin-3. total IgE, allergen specific IgE, TARC, and periostin, the type 2 biomarkers evaluated in clinical trials.
 These reductions in type 2 inflammatory biomarkers were comparable for the 200 mg Q2W and 300 mg Q2W regimens.
+In paediatric (6 to 11 years of age) patients with asthma, dupilumab treatment relative to placebo markedly decreased FeNO and circulating concentrations of total IgE, allergen specific IgE, and TARC, the type 2 biomarkers evaluated in clinical trials.
 These markers were near maximal suppression after 2 weeks of treatment, except for IgE which declined more slowly.
 These effects were sustained throughout treatment.

-The pharmacokinetics of dupilumab is similar in patients with atopic dermatitis, asthma, and CRSwNP.
+The pharmacokinetics of dupilumab is similar in patients with atopic dermatitis, asthma, CRSwNP, PN EoE, and COPD.

-After a single subcutaneous (SC) dose of 75-600 mg dupilumab, median times to maximum concentration in serum (tmax) were 3-7 days.
-The absolute bioavailability of dupilumab following a SC dose is similar between AD, asthma, and CRSwNP patients, ranging between 61% and 64%, as determined by a population pharmacokinetics (PK) analysis.
+After a single subcutaneous (SC) dose of 75-600 mg dupilumab to adults, median times to maximum concentration in serum (tmax) were 3-7 days.
+The absolute bioavailability of dupilumab following a SC dose is similar between AD, asthma, CRSwNP, EoE, and COPD patients, ranging between 61% and 64%, as determined by a population pharmacokinetics (PK) analysis.

 A volume of distribution for dupilumab of approximately 4.6 L was estimated by population PK analysis, indicating that dupilumab is distributed primarily in the vascular system.